 For example, if Joe likes working with his hands on tangible things (a “realistic” personality), he is likely to find vocations such as mechanic, chef, or locksmith appealing.
 These are “realistic” types of jobs.
 Sal, who likes working with other people (a “social” personality), will enjoy being a teacher, physical therapist, or tour guide (“social” occupations).
 Similarly, if you are working in a job that has characteristics that are not similar to your interests, you may be unhappy due to the discrepancy.

 Looking at job fit

-For those, like Amy, who are unhappy at their jobs, it can seem like a simple solution to change jobs.
-While this may be true if the match between personality and job traits is poor, there may be other times when challenging and reframing thoughts about the work may also improve mood.
+For those, like Amy, who are unhappy at work, it can seem like a simple solution to change jobs.
+This may be true if the match between personality and job traits is poor.
+But there may be other times when challenging and reframing thoughts about the work may also improve mood.

 Adapted from http://www.drmelissahaiello.com/blog/is-it-me-or-is-it-the-job with permission.